At Grove we are guided by the National Curriculum for Geography (2014). The National Curriculum for Geography aims to ensure that all pupils:

 numerical and quantitative skills and writing at length.

-To meet these objectives, we have planned a Topic Curriculum which includes History, Geography, Science and other subjects.
+We have planned a curriculum for History in order to meet these objectives.
 Examples of these units can be found on the Key Stage One, Lower Key Stage Two and Upper Key Stage Two pages of this website.

 Children study Geography during lessons and as part of their termly topic work.
 Areas studied include; Europe, Our Local Area, British Isles, Asia, Th Polar Regions and North and South America.